J2-2/MarbleCurves/README.md

   <td>Width Offset is 0 and Height Offset is 0.5</td>
 </tr></table>

+__Length Step Size/Width Step Size:__
+These control the dimensions of the faces that the curve will be subdivided into.
+The smaller the size the smoother the geometry will be but the curve will take up more memory and take longer to make.
+Using larger face sizes can create a jagged edge on the curve.

 ### Shape
 __rectange__: The cross section of the curve will be a rectangle.
 __tube__: The cross section of the curve will be a circle.